 notify AEMO and the Registered Participants for the connection point whenever any substitutions or estimations are carried out.
 This notification is to be achieved by the allocation of the appropriate substitution or estimation codes to the metering data and delivery of that meter data within the MDM data file or MDFF file.

-Where the responsible person or the Metering Provider informs the Metering Data Provider of a situation that may cause metering data to be erroneous, the Metering Data Provider must identify and substitute any erroneous metering data.
+Where the Metering Coordinator or the Metering Provider informs the Metering Data Provider of a situation that may cause metering data to be erroneous, the Metering Data Provider must identify and substitute any erroneous metering data.

 Where any Registered Participant for the connection point disputes metering data, the Metering Data Provider must investigate, and if necessary correct the metering data in accordance with the metrology procedure: Part B.